karavanlarp/karavanlarp.github.io/eng/rules/intro.md

 **Pinned** – The character is thoroughly tied up or bound by magic.
 They cannot move their limbs.
 Duration depends on the source of the effect.
 The condition is marked by a piece of string held on the wrists, There is no Out-of-Game binding. _The Pinned condition is removed by a skilful escape, release by someone else or ending the binding spell._

+**Frightened** - The character flees the frightening effect at first chance.
+If running is not possible, they will try to defend themselvers or hide.

 #### Variable Effect Conditions

 **Poisoned** – The character is poisoned.
 Poisons have different effects (losing life points, changing the base condition etc). _The poisoned condition is ended by an antidote or a healing spell._